weaveworks/weave/weavedns/README.md

 # Weave DNS server

 The Weave DNS server answers name queries in a Weave network.
-It is run per-host, to be supplied as the nameserver for containers on that host.
-It is then told about hostnames for the local containers.
-For other names it will ask the other weave hosts, or fall back to using the host's configured name server.
+This provides a simple way for containers to find each other: just give them hostnames and tell other containers to connect to those names.
+Unlike Docker `--link`, this requires no code changes and works across hosts.

 ## Using weaveDNS